BehrensG/ETH1HMSR-SMS/README.md

 > The limitations is the input connector (Phoenix Contact 1710072), with nominal current of 32 A. For larger current models, the user need to redesign the PCB.

 > [!NOTE]
 > The prototype has a HMSR6-SMS.
-Other current models whre not tested.
+Other current models where not tested.

 > [!TIP]